 What kind of prayer is allowed in a public school?

 Everyone and anyone who goes to a school may pray there.
 "Everyone," that means students, teachers, staff and administrators, may offer a private prayer to the divine at anytime they choose.
-"Anyone," that means any person of any religious faith, be they Methodist, Baptist, Catholic, or Mormon, or Native American, Jewish, Moslem, Hindu, or Wiccan.
+"Anyone," that means any person of any religious faith, be they Methodist, Baptist, Catholic, or Mormon, or Native American.
+It also includes members of Judaism, Islam, Hinduism and Wicca.
+Even Pagans and Neo-Pagans can pray, as can members of any religion or worshippers of any god or goddess I have not mentioned.
 Thus praying in the schools is permitted to everyone there, as long as it is private and personal, and does not interrupt legitimate school activities.

 It is also OK for students of like beliefs to join together to pray, whether informally ("let's meet at the west door before the bell") or more formally in a religious club of voluntary membership.
 This club may meet on school property, such as in a classroom, at times when clubs are usually allowed to meet.
 The only exception to this is if the school has banned clubs altogether.
 The rule of thumb is that religious clubs must be treated the same as other clubs.